Impact of COVID-19 pandemic on sports events around the world

 * This year’s International Champions Cup, a pre-season tournament featuring Europe’s top clubs, was cancelled.

-* Cameroon has cancelled the rest of its league season and declared leaders PWD Bamenda as champions.
+* Cameroon cancelled the rest of its league season and declared leaders PWD Bamenda as champions.

 * The Diamond League, the elite track and field competition, was forced to cancel its London meeting scheduled for July 4-5.
 It had previously postponed events in seven cities scheduled between April and June.